libp2p/js-libp2p/src/record-manager/README.md

 All libp2p nodes keep a `PeerStore`, that among other information stores a set of known addresses for each peer.
 Addresses for a peer can come from a variety of sources.

-Libp2p peer records were created to enable the distributiion of verifiable address records, which we can prove originated from the addressed peer itself.
+Libp2p peer records were created to enable the distribution of verifiable address records, which we can prove originated from the addressed peer itself.

 With such guarantees, libp2p can prioritize addresses based on their authenticity, with the most strict strategy being to only dial certified addresses.